 The subjective test states that an independent director must be a person who lacks a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Board has not established categorical standards or guidelines to make these subjective determinations, but considers all relevant facts and circumstances.
-Our Board has determined that Messrs.
+Our Board has determined that Dr. Dissanaike, Ms. Rodriguez and Messrs.
 Davis, Johnson and Waage are "independent directors" as defined by Nasdaq rules.
 Dr. Quart and Ms. Manhard are not deemed to be independent under Nasdaq rules by virtue of their current employment with the Company.
-Kevin Tang, who served as a director until August 4, 2020, was determined to be independent under Nasdaq rules during the time he served on the Board.
-John Poyhonen, who served as a director until August 4, 2020, was not deemed to be independent under Nasdaq rules due to his employment with the Company.